confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 If not set and no explicit value is provided in the statement, the value format's default wrapping is used.

-When set to the `true` ksqlDB serializes the column value nested within a JSON object, Avro record, or Protobuf message, depending on the format in use.
+When set to `true`, ksqlDB serializes the column value nested within a JSON object, Avro record, or Protobuf message, depending on the format in use.
 When set to `false`, ksqlDB persists the column value without any nesting, as an anonymous value.